 (i) The increase in Corporate Services includes an average of 920 employees of Enerveo, following the Group's purchase of the business on 22 March 2024 (see note 12.1).
-The comparative has been restated to reallocate 974 average employees from SSE Enterprise to SSE Business Energy (926) and SSE Thermal (48).

 8.3 Remuneration of key management personnel

 The remuneration of the key management personnel of the Group (excluding amounts equivalent to pension value increases as set out in the Remuneration Report), is set out below in aggregate.